isomerpages/moe-woodgrovesec/_cca/Clubs and Societies/Robotics Club.md

 Tuesdays: 3.30 to 5.30pm

 \*Additional sessions will be organised for selected students for the preparation of various events.
-Sessions are subject to change in 2023.
+Sessions are subject to change.

 #### Achievements and Highlights 2023